-The only times you’re entitled to tax-free withdrawals in this age range is when you’ve become disabled, make a small deduction for medical expenses, a Qualified Domestic Relations Order (QRDO) is used, or if your beneficiary withdraws from your account if you die.
+The only times an investor is entitled to tax-free withdrawals in this age range is when they’ve become disabled or make a small deduction for medical expenses.
+These deductions can cut the value of your withdrawal by as much as half.

 2. Age 55 to 59 and 6 Months

 This may be a little bit earlier than the normal or full retirement age, but the same penalties apply.
 However, note that there are exceptions.